xeoncross/simpleserversetup/README.md

 An easy way to automatically setup/provision a debian/ubuntu VPS or Vagrant development box.
 Built in Bash.

-This is still in development!

-Unless you know bash - I probably would wait a bit because it might not work perfectly yet.
+This is still in beta.
+While has been tested and works, it might not work perfectly yet.

 To test it out from your local machine...